-The Android application for Active Training in English skills is available in the Google and Tencent Play stores.
-The application restores the innate ability of Chinese adults to learn English as a foreign language (EFL) and eliminates the negative effects of prior language-learning experiences.
+A mobile app to speak fluent English is available in the Google Play Store.
+The application restores the innate ability of adults to learn English as a foreign language (EFL) and eliminates the negative effects of prior language-learning experiences.
 The application blocks cross-translation by using simultaneous repetition.
-This forms direct links between images and the English words describing them.
+To speak fluently in English, you will need to form direct links between symbols in which we think and the English words describing them.

 Priming implicit memory

 Each lesson starts with a Word Cloud.
 In this drill, learners observe the words appearing on the display randomly from the lesson while relaxing music plays for about a minute.
 The Word Cloud strengthens subconscious learning by invoking “retention without remembering.”
 Learners recognize the new words and transfer them to long-term memory when they start working on other drills using simultaneous repetition of the recording while reading the text and listening to the recording.
 Subconscious active learning is more efficient than conscious memorization.

 Support in learner's native language is needed to ensure stress-free training environment.
 The screenshot shows the text of the lesson translated into Mandarin.
 However, it could be translated into any language by simply highlighting the text and clicking on the button translate and selecting the language needed.
 Showing the text of the lesson in learner's native language is instrumental in creating the visual image.